When you are writing novels or short stories, you need to find great fiction story ideas.

 Or Jasper Fforde might have wondered, what if nursery rhyme characters came to life and started committing crimes?

-What if is the key question when you are idea hunting.
+What if is the key question when you are hunting for fiction story ideas.

 Avoid writing prompts